arvigeus/AZ-204/Learning Path/App Service.md

 To swap deployment slots:

-1. Go to your app's Deployment slots page and select Swap.
-The Swap dialog box shows settings in the selected source and target slots that will be changed.
+1. Go to your app's **Deployment slots** page and select **Swap**.
+The **Swap** dialog box shows settings in the selected source and target slots that will be changed.

-1. Select the desired Source and Target slots.
+1. Select the desired **Source** and **Target** slots.
 Usually, the target is the production slot.
-Also, select the Source Changes and Target Changes tabs and verify that the configuration changes are expected.
-When you're finished, you can swap the slots immediately by selecting Swap.
+Also, select the **Source Changes** and **Target Changes** tabs and verify that the configuration changes are expected.
+When you're finished, you can swap the slots immediately by selecting **Swap**.

-   To see how your target slot would run with the new settings before the swap actually happens, don't select Swap, but follow the instructions in Swap with preview below.
+   To see how your target slot would run with the new settings before the swap actually happens, don't select Swap, but follow the instructions in _Swap with preview_ below.

 1. When you're finished, close the dialog box by selecting Close.